A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 When You Notice a Drop in Conversions

 If you see a sudden drop in your conversion rates, it's a clear sign that you need a CRO audit.
-But don't panic.
-A CRO audit can help identify any recent changes or issues causing the drop so you can address them quickly and restore your conversion rates.
-It's a powerful tool that puts you back in control of your site's performance.
+This can help you find any recent changes or problems causing the drop.
+You can then fix them quickly and improve your conversion rates.

 How to Conduct a CRO Audit